Savannah architecture

 The /root/.ssh/authorized_keys file should be meant to control access to only the management vm, and /root/.ssh/vm_authorized_keys for the other virtual machines.
 This allows us to include key's from the management vm on the other vm's without actually being in the mgt vm's authorized_keys file.

-The internal0 VM runs mysql.
+The internal VM runs MariaDB.

 The frontend Savane repository pulls from administration/savane.git

-This is the "download" vm, it runs a webserver and stores the released packages from Savannah.
+This is the "download" VM, it runs a webserver and stores the released packages from Savannah.

 High load